European shares witness late sell-off on Bernanke

 Bernanke said that the job market was far from normal and the U.S. economy would have to strengthen to ensure that the unacceptably high jobless rate keeps dropping.

 Mining stocks, which generally derive strength from positive economic environment, suffered the most.
-The STOXX Europe 600 basic resources index .SXPP fell 1.6 percent, while Rio Tinto (RIO.L) was down 3.9 percent.
+The STOXX Europe 600 basic resources index fell 1.6 percent, while Rio Tinto was down 3.9 percent.

 "Investors were looking for some hints about the third round of quantitative easing and they did not get it from Bernanke.
 That had a negative impact on the market," said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.